Around the World in 80 Days with Michael Palin

-Around the World in 80 Days with Michael Palin is a 7-part BBC television travel series first broadcast on BBC1 in 1989.
-It was presented by comedian and actor Michael Palin.
-The show was inspired by Jules Verne's classic 1873 novel Around the World in Eighty Days, in which a character named Phileas Fogg accepts a wager to circumnavigate the globe in eighty days or less.
+Around the World in 80 Days with Michael Palin is a 7-part BBC television travel series first broadcast on BBC1 from 11 October to 22 November 1989, and presented by comedian and actor Michael Palin.
+Inspired by Jules Verne's 1872 novel Around the World in Eighty Days, in which Phileas Fogg accepts a wager to circumnavigate the globe in eighty days or less, Palin takes on the same task, prohibited from using aircraft in order to use a combination of trains, boats and other forms of transport, to take him across several countries around his circumnavigation of the world, including Italy, Egypt, China, Japan, and the United States.

-Palin was given the same deadline, and not allowed to use aircraft, which did not exist in Jules Verne's time and would make completing the journey far too easy.
-He followed Phileas Fogg's route as closely as possible.
-Along the way he commented on the sights and cultures he encountered.
-Palin encountered several setbacks during his voyage, partly because he travelled with a five-person film crew, who are collectively named after Passepartout, Phileas Fogg's manservant.

 The programme was a critical and commercial success, gaining strong ratings in the UK and selling well abroad.
 It was also released on video tape and later on DVD.
 Following the trip Michael Palin wrote a book about the experience.
 The book contains much more detail, along with photographs, than could be presented in the TV programme, and Palin's personal views are also more evident.